rahulmitt/gbce/README.md

 # gbce

 GBCE is a spring-boot application that let's the users communicate using REST endpoints.
 We have chosen REST based interface to be futuristic and enable easy integration with other systems later on.
+The domain objects Stock and Trade are implemented using Builder design pattern.
 This implementation has a 63% unit test coverage for methods.

 Assumptions:
 1. This application will not create actual trades; just record incoming trades with timestamp, quantity, buy/sell indicator and price.